satuelisa/StatisticalLearning/README.md

 The transformations could be specific functions (attempted with a Tukey ladder, for example) such as logarithms or powers, but _basis expansions_ is a more flexible way to get this done.
-This chapter deals with using piecewise polynomials and splines as also touches the use of wavelets.
+This chapter deals with using piece-wise polynomials and splines as also touches the use of wavelets.

 It is common to doing this assuming **additivity**: each _model_